2nd Corinthians Chapters 6 and 7– John Karmelich

 f)

-Before I move on, I want
+Before I move on,

-purify ourselves of everything that contaminates the "body and the
+are to purify ourselves of everything that contaminates the "body and the

 spirit".
-Most of us can visualize
+Most of us can visualize repenting

-repenting of sins that affect our body.
+of sins that affect our body.
+Think of

-Think of it this way: What types
+it this way: What types of people most

-of people most sought out Jesus?
-They
+sought out Jesus?
+They were tax

-those who had some sort of disease or sick family member.
+had some sort of disease or sick family member.

 i)

-Now think of those who
+Now think of

-refused to turn from Jesus: The
+those who refused to turn from Jesus:

-"very religious".
-My point is
+The "very religious".

-"spiritual sins".
-Spiritual
+sins" than of "spiritual sins".

 ii)